matteolucchini1/nDspec/README.rst

 Installation and testing
 ------------------------

 The current version of the software can only be installed from the repository.
 Unit tests make use of `py.test <https://pytest.org>`_.
+Running the unit tests simply requires opening the folder in which users downloaded the repository, and running the command `pytest` in the command line.

 Related Packages
 ----------------

 - `STINGRAY <https://github.com/StingraySoftware/stingray>`_ is a library that allows users to produce typical spectral-timing products from observations.
 A typical use would consist of using Stingray to handle the data a user might be interested in (e.g. by converting event files into data products for modelling), and nDspec to handle modelling of that data.

+- `Astropy <https://www.astropy.org/>`_ is the standard library for handling FITS files in a Python environment.

+- `emcee <https://emcee.readthedocs.io/en/stable/>`_ implements one of the most commonly used Bayesian sampling algorithms in astronomy.

+- `lmfit <https://lmfit.github.io/lmfit-py/>`_ provides functions, classes and methods for curve optimization, such as least chi-squared fitting.

 Contributing
 ------------